jennifertrin/nextjsicp/README.md

 In the next step, we will instruct the Internet Computer to deploy the website on-chain using these static files.

 When deploying on the Internet Computer, these static files are not public to anyone including the nodes.
-Only the WASM file which is a binary instruction file which does not leak any of your code is public to nodes.
+Only the WASM file which is a binary instruction file that does not leak any of your code is public to nodes.

 ### Create a dfx.json file
 In the top-level directory of your repository, at the source of add a ```dfx.json``` file and add the following: